tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 ### How does it Work?
 I2P is an enclosed network that runs within the Internet infrastructure (referred to as the clearnet in this paradigm).
 Unlike VPNs and Tor, which are inherently "outproxy" networks designed to anonymous and privately communication with the Internet, I2P is designed as a peer to peer nework.
 This means it has very little to no communication with the internet.
-Identifying each node in I2P is hence not done with an IP address but a cryptographic identifier. ([[1]], [[2]]).
-A node in the I2P network can either be a server that hosts a darknet service, or a client who accesses the servers and services hosted by other nodes [[6]].
-Tor, on the other hand is a made up of a group of volunteer-operated servers that allows people to privately and securely access the internet.
-This means people can volunteer to run a relay node in the network and essentially donate bandwidth. [[13]].
-More on this.
+This also means identifying each node in I2P is not done with an IP address but a cryptographic identifier. ([[1]], [[2]]).
+A node in the I2P network can either be a server that hosts a darknet service (similar to a website in the internet), or a client who accesses the servers and services hosted by other nodes [[6]].
+Tor, on the other works by using a group of volunteer-operated relay servers/nodes that allow people to privately and securely access the internet.
+This means people can choose to volunteer as a relay node in the network and essentially donate bandwidth. [[13]].
 Compared to Tor, each client/server in I2P is automatically a relay node.
-Whether data is routed through a specific node is mainly bandwidth dependent.
+Whether data is routed through a specific node is normally bandwidth dependent.

 **Eepsites** Since there is no *internet* in I2P, the network is made up of its own anonymous and hidden sites (called *eepsites*).
 These exist only within the network and are only accessible to people using I2P.
 Services such as **I2PTunnel**, that use a standard web server, can be used to create sites like these.